 Some of the coping techniques I have used to deal with ambiguity include:

 - Avoid “analysis paralysis” and “deadlocks” – Even though most of us subscribe to a structured, orderly and predictable management methodology, in the absence of more information, you should feel comfortable relying on your team’s advice as well as your personal experience and intuition to reach a decision without endlessly pondering all of the options.

-- Keep clear from the tried-and-true trap – Under conditions where the work threatened by various conditions of uncertainty, traditional solutions may not be feasible, you should push the team to innovate, think out the box, and take prudent risks to insure that business objectives are met.
+- Keep clear from the tried-and-true trap – Under conditions where the work threatened by various conditions of uncertainty, traditional solutions may not be feasible, you should push the team to innovate, think out the box, and take calculated risks to insure that business objectives are met.